Key facts

 The commercialisation of rapidly evolving technologies has opened the door to a new kind of expert with specialist knowledge in both science and law.
 Study Deakin's Bachelor of Science/Bachelor of Laws to graduate with an increasingly sought-after skill set to succeed in either field, or where science and law intersect.

 This double degree gives you the freedom to learn more about what interests you.
-Get a taste for different disciplines within science before choosing to focus on an area you’re passionate about.
-The law stream of this double degree is accredited by the Victorian Legal Admissions Board and is supported by extensive practical training.
-You’ll even have the opportunity to work on real cases at the Deakin Law Clinic – invaluable preparation if you choose to undertake the additional work required to become a fully qualified lawyer.
+Get a taste for different disciplines within science before choosing to focus on an area you are passionate about.
+The law stream of this combined course is accredited by the Victorian Legal Admissions Board and is supported by extensive practical training.
+You will even have the opportunity to work on real cases at the Deakin Law Clinic – invaluable preparation if you choose to undertake the additional work required to become a fully qualified lawyer.

 Want the freedom to explore a range of lucrative and rewarding careers?

-Tailor your degree to your unique career aspirations with our broad spectrum of science specialisations and get more out of your studies by learning about the things that matter to you.
+Tailor your degree to your unique career aspirations with our broad range of science specialisations and get more out of your studies by learning about the things that matter to you.

-You’ll learn to solve tomorrow's global issues through science and discovery and build your foundational knowledge by studying a range of science-related study areas before focusing on one of seven majors:
+You will learn to grapple with tomorrow's global issues through science and discovery and build your foundational knowledge by taking on a range of science-related study areas, before focusing on one of eight majors:

-You’ll also gain practical experience beyond the classroom through programs in modern teaching laboratories, completing a Community Science Project and undertaking industry-based learning placements.
+You will also gain practical experience beyond the classroom through programs in modern teaching laboratories, and through completing a Community Science Project or undertaking an industry-based learning placement.

 Our Bachelor of Laws is accredited by the Victorian Legal Admissions Board (VLAB) and covers all major areas of the law, including: